owen6314/owen6314.github.io/_posts/2018-06-13-kerneldebug2.md

 ## Ftrace through trace-cmd Tool

-Since dealing with Ftrace through the debugfs filesystem is not that convienient, there exists a user-space command-line tool for Ftrace that may be easier to use.
+Since dealing with Ftrace through the debugfs filesystem is not that convenient, there exists a user-space command-line tool for Ftrace that may be easier to use.

 <div align="center"><code>$ sudo apt-get install trace-cmd</code></div>